President Buhari: Political, religious leaders fueling insecurity | TODAY.NG

 “What we require is the will to get our acts together.
 And our strength is in our people – our youth, our culture, our resilience, our ability to succeed despite the odds.

-“A huge responsibility therefore rests on this and succeeding Administrations to develop, harness and fulfil our enormous potentials into a force to be reckoned with globally,” the president said.
+“A huge responsibility, therefore, rests on this and succeeding administrations to develop, harness and fulfil our enormous potentials into a force to be reckoned with globally.”

-On the nation’s military strength, the president said Nigeria had contributed to UN peace-keeping responsibilities all over the world.
+On the nation’s military strength, he said Nigeria had contributed to UN peace-keeping responsibilities all over the world.

 He said that Nigeria helped to stabilise Liberia, Sierran Leone, Ivory Coast and recently prevented the Gambia from degenerating into anarchy.